 Search for your organization by name or EIN here.
 If you do not see your organization listed, you will have the opportunity to create your organization’s profile.
-If you have questions about registering for Greater Helena Gives, please reach out to Emma Lambert at 971.259.3012 or email@example.com.
+If you have questions about registering for Greater Helena Gives, please reach out to Emily Frazier at firstname.lastname@example.org.
 For questions about the registration process, setting up your profile, or for general technical support, please use the blue chat bubble on the bottom right corner of your screen on GiveGab.

 Q. How can my nonprofit participate?